mcoufal/ACO-demo/README.md

 # ACO-demo
 Soft Computing project at FIT VUT.
+Solves TSP in Java with ACO algorithm.
 @2017